xuri/excelize-py-docs/en/chart.md

 ---|---|---
-position        | `str`  | The position of the chart legend show_legend_key | `bool` | Set the legend keys shall be shown in data labels
+position        | `str`  | The position of the chart legend show_legend_key | `bool` | Set the legend keys shall be shown in data labels font            | `Font` | Set the font properties of the chart legend text.
+The properties that can be set are the same as the font object that is used for cell formatting.
+The font family, size, color, bold, italic, underline, and strike properties can be set

 Set the `position` of the chart legend.
 The default legend position is `right`.
 This parameter only takes effect when `none` is `False`.
 The available positions are: